The function of design is letting design function. +Micha Commeren, designer

 Website designers know they need to evoke certain feelings in their visitors to achieve the right action.
 Something that they can pass along to users through the design, whether that be a certain feeling they want to be associated with their brand or an idea.

 A designer can persuade feelings and actions through expressive and directive colors in your site’s design.
 If you want people to feel energetic use oranges, reds, and yellows.
 If you want someone to feel happy, utilize light blue, green, or pastel shades.

 Anecdotal research has been gathered on how certain colors are associated with specific emotions and are even capable of eliciting those emotions.
 The scientific community is slowly gathering hard data to further dissect the power of colors when it comes to psychology.

 Your feelings about color are often deeply personal and rooted in your own experience or culture. +Kendra Cherry

 The best part is people tend to associate memories with emotions, so if a good UX can make people feel the way you want them to, your business may stay closer to the forefront of their mind

 Last, but certainly not least, properly implemented animations can bring that extra spice to your interface.
 Do you agree that there is just something satisfying when your selection slides onto the screen, rather than abruptly loading?

-While the general purpose of design is communication and a transfer of information, digital design can accomplish digital interaction and the collection of feedback.
+While the general purpose of design is communication and the transfer of information, digital design can accomplish digital interaction and the collection of feedback.
 These moments in which a user takes an action—such as clicking on a button—that causes the page to respond, are generally referred to as micro-interactions.
 Their purpose is to foster a feeling of visual/tactile satisfaction.

 Designed to go beyond entertainment, animations invite your user to keep playing with different features throughout the site.
-More time spent on page = more likely to complete a measurable action.
+More time spent on the page = more likely to complete a measurable action.